-I was quite delighted when I discovered the Wildwood Birmingham £10 lunch offer, I can’t deny it.
+I was quite delighted when I discovered the Wildwood £10 lunch offer, I can’t deny it.

 Wildwood itself is a beautiful restaurant that feels modern, clean and relaxing.
 The restaurant is essentially split into two halves, and there are both booths and tables available depending on the size of the party.
 The staff are polite, attentive and personable, and the dining experience overall is very pleasant.

 Having dined off the main menu once before when it first opened, I hoped Wildwood would offer a decent selection of food.
 With only a handful of tables taken up when we first arrived – half an hour after it opened – we were seated and served quickly.

 We ordered from the £10 lunch menu, as it offers 2 courses plus a drink for less than the cost of most of the main meals.
 For £13 you can have all 3 courses.

 From the starters available our group chose the Garlic and Rosemary Flatbread, Bruschetta, and Calamari.
 Arriving promptly the dishes were (on the whole) attractive and smelt lovely, and most notable was the generous portion sizes.

 With diced tomatoes and basil piled high, the bruschetta pomodoro was fresh-tasting and a delicious nod to the Mediterranean flavours we all love.
 A healthy glug of olive oil ensured the toasted sourdough supporting the juicy topping was moist and tasty.